 You know stress is bad – causing everything from heart attacks to grey hairs – but in our culture of busy-ness, stressed out is how most of us feel more often than not.

-Get maximum results with our complete training program!
 You probably have far too many evenings that look like this: meet girlfriends for a quick catch-up or pick up your kids (or both!), work out, stop at the dry cleaners, pay some bills, watch your favorite TV show, get a pedicure, shop for and cook a healthy dinner — all within two hours.

 Besides feeling anxious or frazzled, you may not know the toll stress is taking on you.
 Stress can mean chronic cortisol release.
 Cortisol is your main stress hormone, secreted from the adrenal glands.
 Or it can mean you’re not even able to continually release cortisol anymore, and you’re relying on short-term bursts of adrenaline to fuel your frenzied life.

 You probably have symptoms caused by stress, and you may not even realize it.
 We often “feel stressed” but we shrug it off and power through.